-- A national digital technical support and reporting system for all TVET institutions with an escalation mechanism is established; - b.
+- Establish a national digital technical support and reporting system for all TVET institutions with an escalation mechanism; - b.
 TVET institutions utilise a national technical support and reporting system; and - c.
 TVET institutions provide feedback through national digital technical support and reporting system on technical support rendered to users.